 - 6.4.1.
 Referees and Judges must wear the following attire:

 - White, short-sleeved, button-down collared shirt, tucked into trousers; long sleeves can be exceptionally approved by the Technical Delegate

 - Black bow tie

 - Black trousers (no denim)

 - Black sport shoes (no heels)

 - Surgical gloves

-Referees and Judges may wear different attire if mandated by the Event Rules or by World Boxing.
+- 6.4.2.
+Referees and Judges may be mandated to wear different attire by the Event Rules or by World Boxing.